Whorouly

 The town can easily be missed, being sited off the two main valley highways, between the Snow Road (the C522 which runs from an interchange on the M31 Hume Freeway) and The Great Alpine Road (B500), which runs between Wangaratta and Omeo.
 It is, however, only five minutes from either road.

+Town facilities currently include churches, a children's playground, a sporting ground and a public hall, a combined primary school and pre-school, a combined hotel/pub/general store, a cafe and several self-catering holiday rentals and B&B's.

+History

 The town was surveyed and proclaimed in 1868, adopting the name of a nearby station.
 Whorouly Primary School opened in 1874.

 The first European settlers established large grazing properties but after the Victorian gold rush, closer settlement took place.

 Land was released in 320 acre lots, on the condition that part of the land was cleared for agriculture.

 Until the 1980s, much of the area along the Ovens River was planted with tobacco.
 Other primary products in the area included beef and dairy cattle, orchards and market gardens.
 In recent years, wine grape growing has been introduced meaning that the area, being at the apex of the Ovens Valley and King Valley, is the centre of a significant food region, with many farm gate and cellar door sales.

-The local Australian rules football team, Whorouly Football Club, competes in the Ovens and King Football League.